Sly-Ry/Product-Landing-Page/README.md

 # Product-Landing-Page
-Freecodeonline Project: A product landing page created using HTML and CSS
+A product landing page created using HTML and CSS

 + HTML